Atiya Fyzee 1877-1967

 She maintained close relationships with her sisters during her marriage, and they often accompanied the couple on their journeys.
 She co-authored a book on the topic of Indian music with her husband, and choreographed two of his plays which were performed in London in the 1940s.
 In 1948, she moved to Karachi in order to align herself with the newly-formed state of Pakistan, where she and her husband founded a literary salon in a house modelled on their former home in Bombay.
 However, the couple were evicted, and at the end of their lives, the couple were ultimately reduced to living in penury on handouts from relatives.

 Atiya’s accounts of her journeys provide witty and astute insights into cross-cultural relations in the late colonial era.
-Her continual interest in the arts underlined the importance of women’s creative role in the creation and transmission of South Asian culture.
+Her continual interest in the arts underlined the importance of women’s role in the creation and transmission of South Asian culture.

 - Atiya’s Journeys: A Muslim Woman from Colonial Bombay to Edwardian Britain, Siobhan Lambert-Hurley and Sunil Sharma, 2010.